Zara Dare: Missionary work

-Considering this as a 'great adventure which lasted 15 eventful years', Dare spent two years at a school at Pekin, before continuing to coastal Tientsin, 'pioneering the work of the Salvation Army' with an American, Finn, and two Chinese colleagues.
-The following three years were spent on an island within fresh water lakes, 100 mi from Tientsin.
+Considering this as a 'great adventure which lasted 15 eventful years', Dare spent two years at a school at Beijing, before continuing to coastal Tianjin, 'pioneering the work of the Salvation Army' with an American, Finn, and two Chinese colleagues.
+The following three years were spent on an island within fresh water lakes, 100 mi from Tianjin.
 With a population of about 30 000 people she converted a number of persons to be officers of the Salvation Army.
 Despite distinct hostility towards 'Christian propaganda', at their first Sunday meeting they made 44 converts.
 Observing their great devotion to parents, and unfailing politeness, the Chinese people had also suffered from a recent disastrous drought; she helped to feed up to 1000 persons per week from starvation.
-It was at this time she met 'Christian General' Feng Yuhsiang.
+It was at this time she met 'Christian General' Feng Yuxiang.

 Five months at Jen Chiu Hsien, a place 100 mi from the nearest Westerner and with no English heard or spoken, Dare associated with being Chinese, eating the local food and thinking in Chinese.
-It was then onto Shih Chia Chuhung in the same province, a town with a flourishing 'white slave trade' and the open sale of opium and many dens.
+It was then onto Shijiazhuang in the same province, a town with a flourishing 'white slave trade' and the open sale of opium and many dens.
 Working with local police, she saw her role as rescuing children and women from the dens.

 Ensign Dare returned to Queensland, Australia in November 1924 on furlough after service in northern China.
 During this time as Adjutant Dare, she undertook lantern lectures from Ipswich to Nambour.
-She then returned around May 1925 to China, to Ping-Ti-Chuan, North West Frontier, 70 mi miles north of Tatung.
-The military base of General Feng Yü-hsiang of the National People's Army allowed her to conduct meetings among Feng's troops, speak upon a platform purpose-built for her, and had thousands of Chinese soldiers sing old Salvation Army hymns Dare had learned as a child in Shoalhaven.
-With Feng's army defeated by Zhang Zuolin, and retreating to Kan Su province, she followed.
-It was in Kan Su she nursed the wounded at the military base hospital.
+She then returned around May 1925 to China, to Ping-Ti-Chuan, North West Frontier, 70 mi miles north of Datong.
+The military base of General Feng Yuxiang of the National People's Army allowed her to conduct meetings among Feng's troops, speak upon a platform purpose-built for her, and had thousands of Chinese soldiers sing old Salvation Army hymns Dare had learned as a child in Shoalhaven.
+With Feng's army defeated by Zhang Zuolin, and retreating to Gansu Province, she followed.
+In Gansu she nursed the wounded at the military base hospital.

-In 1928 the Southern Army took the area, and Dare was evacuated to Tientsin; six months later returning to Kan Su with Salvation Army brigadier Frances Gillam.
+In 1928 the Southern Army took the area, and Dare was evacuated to Tianjin; six months later returning to Gansu with Salvation Army brigadier Frances Gillam.
 She found the Communists had taken all their belongings, and were conducting Communist meetings in their Kwei Yhua Salvation Army Hall.
 The cry 'Down with the foreigner' suggested they were unwelcome: